mrxk/dev-env/README.md

-  rmsi        Remove a spawn dev-env container and its associated image in the current directory run         Run a command via bash in a dev-env container in the current directory spawn       Spawn a detached dev-env container in the current directory
+  rmsi        Remove a spawn dev-env container and its associated image in the current directory run         Run a command via bash in a dev-env container in the current directory spawn       Spawn a detached dev-env container in the current directory stop        Stop a spawned dev-env container in the current directory

 Flags:
   -e, --env string   environment to use (default "main")